Bank Julius Baer & Co. Ltd Zurich Reduces Stake in CBRE Group, Inc. (NYSE:CBRE)

 Bank Julius Baer & Co.
 Ltd Zurich lowered its position in CBRE Group, Inc. (NYSE:CBRE – Get Rating) by 0.5% during the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The fund owned 229,514 shares of the financial services provider’s stock after selling 1,051 shares during the period.
 Bank Julius Baer & Co.
 Ltd Zurich owned approximately 0.07% of CBRE Group worth $17,663,000 as of its most recent filing with the Securities & Exchange Commission.

 A number of other large investors have also recently bought and sold shares of CBRE.
 HighTower Advisors LLC boosted its position in CBRE Group by 6.1% in the first quarter.
 HighTower Advisors LLC now owns 14,759 shares of the financial services provider’s stock valued at $1,344,000 after buying an additional 845 shares during the last quarter.
-Vontobel Holding Ltd. boosted its position in CBRE Group by 7.5% in the first quarter.
-Vontobel Holding Ltd. now owns 9,053 shares of the financial services provider’s stock valued at $839,000 after buying an additional 634 shares during the last quarter.
-Brown Brothers Harriman & Co. boosted its position in CBRE Group by 7,628.6% in the first quarter.
-Brown Brothers Harriman & Co. now owns 1,623 shares of the financial services provider’s stock valued at $149,000 after buying an additional 1,602 shares during the last quarter.
-Covestor Ltd boosted its position in CBRE Group by 78.5% in the first quarter.
-Covestor Ltd now owns 1,085 shares of the financial services provider’s stock valued at $99,000 after buying an additional 477 shares during the last quarter.
+Vontobel Holding Ltd. boosted its position in CBRE Group by 7.5% in the 1st quarter.
+Vontobel Holding Ltd. now owns 9,053 shares of the financial services provider’s stock worth $839,000 after purchasing an additional 634 shares in the last quarter.
+Brown Brothers Harriman & Co. boosted its position in CBRE Group by 7,628.6% in the 1st quarter.
+Brown Brothers Harriman & Co. now owns 1,623 shares of the financial services provider’s stock worth $149,000 after purchasing an additional 1,602 shares in the last quarter.
+Covestor Ltd boosted its position in CBRE Group by 78.5% in the 1st quarter.
+Covestor Ltd now owns 1,085 shares of the financial services provider’s stock worth $99,000 after purchasing an additional 477 shares in the last quarter.
 Finally, Ergoteles LLC purchased a new stake in CBRE Group in the 1st quarter worth approximately $259,000.
 Hedge funds and other institutional investors own 96.07% of the company’s stock.

 CBRE Group Trading Up 2.8 %